-Let’s face it—we’re all busy these days!
-Work, family, relationships...all of these things can feel overwhelming at times, and we can easily forget to focus on ourselves, our nutrition or exercise routines.
-Not to fret, here are our top three functional exercises that require no gym or additional weights at all to keep you fit, without wasting time.
+Let’s face it—we’re all busy these days and it can be easy to forget to focus on ourselves, our nutrition and our exercise routines.
+Not to fret, here are our top three functional exercises that require no gym or additional weights- at all to keep you fit, without wasting time.

-I selected these specific moves because they are all compound movements meaning that you are engaging a multitude of muscle groups at once, instead of one muscle in isolation.
-Why not target more muscles in a shorter amount of time to get maximum results?!
+We selected these specific moves because they are all compound movements meaning that you are engaging multiple muscle groups at once and thereby getting the most benefit in the least amount of time.

 How to do a Squat